djwhsdj/VW-SDK/README.md

 ### main.py
 * This code calculates the computing cycle according to the mapping methods (im2col, SDK, VW-SDK).
-* You have to input some parameters for calculating
+* You have to input some parameters for calculation using Parser.

 ### function.py
 * This code includes functions for VW-SDK and shows the information of the network and PIM array.